chglog-app/chglog-widget/README.md

 ## Support

-For support, please visit [chglog.app](https://chglog.app) or open an issue on GitHub.
+For support, open an issue on GitHub.